Causal Testing: Finding Defects' Root Causes: Causal Testing

-After generating test inputs, Causal Testing ranks them by similarity, and executes the tests in that order.
-This process continues until either a fixed target number of passing tests is found (in our experience, 3 was a good target, or a time-out is reached.
-This approach enables Causal Testing to produce results for the developer as quickly as possible, while it performs more computation, looking for potentially more results.
+After generating and executing test inputs, Causal Testing ranks them by similarity and selects a user-specified target number of the most similar passing test cases.
+In our experience, three tests was a good target, though, at times, a time-out was necessary because finding three similar passing tests was computationally infeasible.
+Causal Testing reports tests as it finds them, produce results for the developer as quickly as possible, while it performs more computation, looking for potentially more results.

-With each test execution, Causal Testing collects the inputs used and the execution trace information.
-This trace includes methods that execute during the test's run, the arguments each method executed with, call cites for the methods, and methods' return values.

-Execution traces can get large, making parsing them difficult.
-However, the trace differences between the two similar tests should be small, and thus Causal Testing displays the difference in the traces by default, allowing the developer to expand the traces as necessary.
+Causal Testing collects the input and the execution traces for each test it executes.
+These are, of course, used for determining test case similarity, but also hold the key information in terms of what differences in test inputs lead to what behavioral changes.
+For the pairs of failing and passing tests, Causal Testing presents the static differences in inputs, and the execution traces (along with each method call's arguments and return values) with differences highlighted.
+Because execution traces can get large, parsing them can be difficult for developers; showing differences in the traces simplifies this task.
+Causal Testing displays a minimized trace, focused on the differences.